kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 To view a wallet's public address; at the menu, type `address` and press `enter`.

 ```
-[TRTL trtl]: address
+[XKR xkr]: address
-TRTLuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL
+XKRuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL
-[TRTL trtl]:
+[XKR xkr]:
 ```

 ### Exporting Keys

-Each TurtleCoin  wallet is essentially, just a pair of keys (*View Key* and *Spend Key*) from which the public address is derived.
+Each kryptokrona  wallet is essentially, just a pair of keys (*View Key* and *Spend Key*) from which the public address is derived.
 It is **very** important to export these keys and back them up somewhere that is safe and secure (meaning somewhere reliable/permanent that no one else can access).

 In the event of a lost or corrupted wallet file, computer crash, etc., the *View Key* and *Spend Key* are the only way to restore a wallet and recover the funds it holds.